Does Uninsured Motorist Cover Hit-and-Run?

 About the Author

 Emily Fertig is a personal injury attorney at the Law Offices of James Scott Farrin.
-She is licensed to practice in both Mississippi and North Carolina, and knew she wanted to focus on personal injury law and helping injured people right out of law school.
+She is licensed to practice in both Mississippi and North Carolina and knew she wanted to focus on personal injury law and helping injured people right out of law school.
 Emily approaches everyone with her characteristic empathy, welcoming clients warmly and taking the time to understand what each person is going through.
-Emily is a member of the North Carolina Bar Association, the Mississippi Bar Association, and the Durham County Bar Association.
+Emily is a member of the North Carolina Bar Association and the Durham County Bar Association.

 ×